Naturist camping in France: the comprehensive and detailed guide to a successful naturist holiday

 What is the philosophy behind being a naturist?
 Is it about getting naked?

 Being a naturist is much more than that!
-It is actually a philosophy or way of life, as it is a state of mind that aims to achieve balance and promote communication, tolerance, encounters, sharing and respect.
+It is actually a philosophy or way of life, as it is a state of mind that aims to achieve balance and promote communication, tolerance, interaction, sharing and respect.
 This freedom comes from allowing ourselves and others to be "naked" without embarrassment or fear of being looked at by others.

 Can you stay dressed if you don't feel ready?